 Primary brain cancers pose immense challenges for effective treatment.
 The most common form of brain cancer in adults is glioblastoma, which originates from glial cells, the non-neural supportive cells in the brain.
 Glioblastoma is extremely aggressive.
 Malignant tumor cells readily invade and migrate locally and blend with neighboring normal brain tissue, causing damage to critical neural functions and often leading to lethal tumor recurrence.
-In the U.S. in 2013, new diagnoses of primary cancers in the brain or nervous system are estimated at 23,130 and approximately more than 14,000 lives are expected to be lost to these types of cancer.
+In the U.S. in 2015,an estimat 22,850 new cases of primary cancers in the brain or nervous system wl be diagnosed, and more than 15,000 lives are expected to be lost to brain cancer this year.

 Fortunately, the death rate from primary brain cancers has decreased somewhat over the past three decades in the U. S., thanks to progress made in the treatment of this disease.
 Still, only about one out of every three patients with primary brain cancer will survive longer than five years after initial diagnosis.
 Further improvement in survival rates for brain cancer patients requires more effective therapies.

 Recognizing the urgency of the situation facing brain cancer patients, the National Foundation for Cancer Research funds leading cancer researchers who are seeking a deeper understanding of the molecular mechanisms of brain cancers, with a special emphasis on translating these research discoveries into new, and hopefully more effective, therapies for these patients.
 Below are four examples of the innovative brain cancer research programs that the National Foundation for Cancer Research currently supports.

 Molecular Imaging, the next generation of highly sensitive imaging technology